Bharatmala

 This ambitious umbrella programme subsumed all existing Highway Projects including the flagship National Highways Development Project (NHDP), launched by the Atal Bihari Vajpayee government in 1998.
 The total investment for 83677 km committed new highways is estimated at ₹10.63 trillion, making it the single largest outlay for a government road construction scheme (as of March 2022).
 The project will build highways from Maharashtra, Gujarat, Rajasthan, Punjab, Haryana and then cover the entire string of Himalayan territories - Jammu and Kashmir, Himachal Pradesh, Uttarakhand - and then portions of borders of Uttar Pradesh and Bihar alongside Terai, and move to West Bengal, Sikkim, Assam, Arunachal Pradesh, and right up to the Indo-Myanmar border in Manipur and Mizoram.
 Special emphasis will be given on providing connectivity to far-flung border and rural areas including the tribal and backward areas.

-Other than NHDP related projects which are greenfield, there is Brownfield National Highway Projects which is an upgrade/widening of existing 4-lane highways into 6-lane highways that are not controlled access highways.
+Other than NHDP related projects which are greenfield, there is Brownfield National Highway Projects which is an upgrade/widening of existing four-lane highways into six-lane highways that are not controlled access highways.
 Many state highways have been converted to National Highways under this project.
-It is both enabler and beneficiary of other key Government of India schemes, such as Industrial corridor, Make in India, Startup India, Standup India, Setu Bharatam, Sagarmala, Dedicated Freight Corridors(DFC), UDAN-RCS, Digital India, BharatNet, Parvatmala.
+It is both an enabler and beneficiary of other key Government of India schemes, such as industrial corridor, Make in India, Startup India, Standup India, Setu Bharatam, Sagarmala, dedicated freight corridors, UDAN-RCS, Digital India, BharatNet, and Parvatmala.